Log in

 Create and connect Zaps to your table

 If you've created an automated workflow with Zapier before, creating a Zap with Tables will be the same.
-You can create a Zap from scratch with our point-and-click editor, or you can create a Zap from within a table.
+You can create a Zap from scratch with our point-and-click editor or create a Zap from within a table.

 There are two ways you can create and connect Zaps within Tables: